shapeshed/flim.shapeshed.com/src/_posts/creating-a-basic-site-with-node-and-express.md

     nodemon

-nodemon automatically looks in your project setting to find the appropriate files and setting to start your server.
+Nodemon automatically looks in your project setting to find the appropriate files and setting to start your server.
 If this does not work try:

     nodemon app.js

 Using nodemon means you don't have to restart your app each time you make a change.
 For more infomation on nodemon see the [README][27]